-The smell and site of a real tree during the holiday season is a blessing in many homes, but the chances of a fire increase considerably.
-Here is a solution you can create at home to help fireproof your holiday tree.
+The smell and sight of a real tree during the holiday season is a blessing in many homes, but the chances of a fire increase considerably.
+Here is a solution you can create at home to help fire proof your Christmas tree so it will last through the holiday.

 - 2 c.
 Karo Corn Syrup